 The UNC Cancer Network collaborates with other partners around the state in order to share expertise, proactively promote patient navigation best practices and help identify solutions to systemic issues related to patient navigation.
 Our partners include:

-- Wilson Medical Center, Wilson
+- Wilson Medical Center, (external site) Wilson

-- UNC Pardee Comprehensive Cancer Center, Hendersonville
+- UNC Pardee Comprehensive Cancer Center, (external site) Hendersonville

 The UNC Cancer Network has developed a model of lay navigation that integrates trained lay navigators with patients and caregivers to increase support and access to information.
 The Oncology Nursing Society defines a lay navigator as a trained nonprofessional or volunteer who provides individualized assistance to patients, families, and caregivers to help overcome healthcare system barriers and facilitate timely access to quality health and psychosocial care from pre-diagnosis through all phases of the cancer experience (Oncology Nursing Society [ONS], 2010b).